At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 The stone was cold beneath my palm.

-I sat there until the wind changed direction and the cemetery went quiet around me.
+I sat there until the wind changed and the cemetery quieted around me.

 Then I stood.

-For the first time in two years, when I walked away from my daughters’ grave, I did not feel as though I were abandoning them.
+And for the first time in two years, when I walked away from my daughters’ grave, I did not feel as if I were abandoning them.

-I felt as though I were leaving behind the one thing they had never asked me to keep:
+I felt as if I were finally leaving behind the one thing they had never asked me to keep:

 the lie.